 ♦ 11:15 am — Where is Yogi Berra when we need him? – Bernard D. Goldstein, MD (University of Pittsburgh, Dept of Environmental and Occupational Health, Pittsburgh, PA)

-Some mornings I wake up hopefully believing that the Trump Administration is, in the words of Yogi Berra, “déjà vu all over again”.
 During the Reagan Administration I served as Assistant Administrator for Research and Development after President Reagan removed his first EPA leadership.
 Harm was done by Reagan’s initial EPA Administrator, Anne Gorsuch – particularly to EPA’s science and scientific credibility.
 But the roughly 2.5 years lost in tackling environmental issues because Administrator Gorsuch attempted to carry out President Reagan’s off-repeated campaign rhetoric about EPA’s regulatory burden ruining America’s economy seem like a small blip.
-My guess is that Reagan’s 1983 request for her resignation and replacement with the original head of EPA, William Ruckelshaus, resulted from recognition that failure to win his forthcoming 1984 re-election campaign would be a repudiation of his policies, and that the American public’s support of environmental controls would cost votes.
+Historical analyses suggest that Reagan’s 1983 request for her resignation and replacement with the original head of EPA, William Ruckelshaus, resulted from recognition that failure to win his forthcoming 1984 re-election campaign would be a repudiation of his policies, and that the American public’s support of environmental controls would cost votes.
 EPA eventually accomplished much during the Reagan administration, including removing the last lead from gasoline, adopting risk assessment, obtaining funding for atmospheric carbon dioxide, improving the Superfund Act, and moving forward on acid rain.
 In 1984, the conservative Heritage Foundation stated that while it was an error to move toward the more liberal policies under Ruckelshaus, Gorsuch had been mistaken in attacking science as good science was needed for effective regulation.
-Unfortunately, there are many reasons to be pessimistic that the Trump administration will not be a small blip in EPA’s progress, particularly as Congress is considering rules changes devastating to EPA’s science.
+Current evidence indicates that we are not, in the words of Yogi Berra, facing “déjà vu all over again,” but that instead, we confront a new situation: analyses suggest the Trump administration will not be a small blip in EPA’s progress, particularly as Congress is considering rules changes devastating to EPA’s science.

 ♦ 11:35 am – Q & A